-Over the many years we’ve been offering self-catering accommodation in Edinburgh (since 2001), we often welcome visitors from Australia or New Zealand during January – escaping from the soaring temperatures at home, or extending a family stay over Christmas and New Year to see more of what’s on offer in Edinburgh.
+Over the many years when we ran our self catering business our self-catering business in Edinburgh we often welcomed visitors from Australia or New Zealand during January – escaping from the soaring temperatures at home, or extending a family stay over Christmas and New Year to see more of what’s on offer in Edinburgh.
 Coming to the city to do genealogical research, or visit places which are important for a family history are other popular reasons to be here in the first month of the year.

 But if you’ve a little more time on your hands to explore Edinburgh, here are some ideas of things to do on a weekend break in Edinburgh.

 Every January, as a result of a bequest by the distinguished collector Henry Vaughan, his collection of Turner Watercolours are exhibited at the National Gallery of Scotland.
 You can walk there easily from Waverley Station or a quick sprint across the eastern end of Princes Street Gardens if the weather’s particularly bitter.

 See the Faces of Scotland at the Scottish National Portrait Gallery

 Keeping the theme of galleries, we were so pleased to have the Scottish National Portrait Gallery and are frequent visitors to the regularly changing exhibitions.
 The recent renovation work has really managed to reveal the beauty of what had been a tired looking Victorian sandstone structure.
 The clever use of internal partitions has increased the hanging space in the gallery hugely, and there are great views from the now accessible windows.
 I really liked looking at paintings including seascapes of Fife and the Firth of Forth, and then being able to look out of the windows to see the modern-day view.